mmomtchev/igc-xc-score/README.md

     console.log(`score is ${result.score}`)
 ```

+Calling the solver from the browser is possible but it is still an ugly hack.

+There is no progress callback and the solver will block your main event loop until a solution is found.
+**I will gladly accept a PR for a more browser-friendly interface.
+The ES2016 compatiblity also needs more work.**

 I have included my own copy of igc-parser which is available [here](https://github.com/Turbo87/igc-parser/) which is less zealous over the quality of the IGC files.

 ## Contributing